 The Local Code of Corporate Governance and the Codes of Conduct for Members and Officers, set out in the constitution, demand the highest standards of ethical behaviour.
-These are reviewed regularly and are communicated widely.
-The Standards Committee received its annual report on Member compliance with the Code of Conduct in July 2019 concluded that the Member Code of Conduct was well embedded and the evidence suggested a high level of compliance.
+These are reviewed regularly by the Monitoring Officer and are communicated widely.
+The Standards Committee received its annual report on Member compliance with the Code of Conduct in January 2020 and concluded that the Member Code of Conduct was well embedded and the evidence suggested a high level of compliance.
 Training on the Member Code of Conduct was delivered to all Councillors in June 2018, following the local elections that year, as part of a comprehensive induction programme to enable Members to understand and access all appropriate support and development to undertake their role.
 Training is updated periodically.